kanhaiyasingh12/SBOM/DAY2/Meeting_Briefing_Pilot_Alignment.md

 >I Completed the initial tooling evaluation, and the recommendations were added to Sam's Pilot Plan page on the ADO Wiki.

-> And Evaluated the tools (Syft, Trivy, OpenVEX, and Dependency-Track) and shared the documentation  to samual.
+> And Evaluated the tools (Syft, Trivy, OpenVEX, and Dependency-Track) and shared the document to samual.

 >Helped Sam prepare for the pilot by checking all the prerequisites in Azure DevOps and making sure the same setup would also work in GitHub Actions.

->And Tested access in the live Dev environment by verifying access to heliosdevaksregistry.
+>And Tested access in the live Dev environment by verifying access to helios-dev-aks-registry.

 >Also confirmed that the build runners can download the required tools and the vulnerability database from GitHub.